• Skip to primary navigation

 Freezer: You can totally freeze soup!
 Fill up a freezer friendly container with the fully cooked and cooled soup.
 Store it in the freezer for up to 3 months.
 To reheat from frozen, allow the soup to thaw in the fridge overnight and then heat in a pot on the stove over low-medium heat until warm.

-Hearty and healthy lentil soup that is loaded with veggies and perfect for lunch or dinner.
-Cooks in one pot.
-Delicious comfort food the whole family will enjoy.
+Easy Mediterranean lentil soup that is loaded with veggies and perfect for lunch or dinner.
+Delicious comfort food everyone will enjoy.

 Prep Time: 10 minutes